What to Do When Your Car Insurance Company Leaves Your State

 Pincher's Pro Tip

 Bundling your auto and home (or renters) insurance with a single carrier is one of the fastest ways to reduce your premium in an expensive market.
-You may also qualify for discounts for safe driving, low mileage, anti-theft devices, a good driving record, or paying your full premium upfront.
+You may also qualify for discounts through telematics or usage-based insurance (UBI) programs that reward safe driving behavior with personalized rate reductions — with savings reaching $100–$500 or more per year for good drivers.
+Other discounts to ask about: low mileage, anti-theft devices, a clean driving record, good student status, and paying your full premium upfront.

 Will Your Rates Go Up?